Sex after Prostate Surgery

 We Can Help

 At the Department of Urology at Mount Sinai, we have a dedicated team of specialists, led by Natan Bar-Chama, MD, and Doron S. Stember, MD, who have expertise in erectile dysfunction and can further assist you.
-In addition, we have a dedicated staff member Leslie Schlachter, PA, who will coordinate the sexual recovery plan that is individualized to your specific case.
 For more information, please call 212-241-9955.